 AT&T’s dividend yield

-Now let’s compare AT&T’s (T) dividend yield with Verizon’s (VZ).
-A company’s dividend yield is calculated by dividing the company’s annual dividend per share by its current market price per share.
-AT&T’s dividend yield was ~5.2% as of August 23, 2017, which was higher than Verizon’s dividend yield of ~4.8%.
+Now we’ll evaluate AT&T’s (T) dividend yield in comparison to peer companies like Verizon (VZ).
+A dividend yield is a way to measure a company’s annual dividend per share relative to its price per share.
+It highlights how much cash an investor is receiving for every dollar that is invested in the company’s equity.
+AT&T’s dividend yield was ~5.5% as of October 13, 2017, which was higher than Verizon’s yield at ~4.7%.

-In 2Q17, AT&T declared a quarterly dividend of $0.49 per share, up 2.1% over the same quarter last year.
-AT&T has paid total dividends of $3.0 billion in 2Q17.
-AT&T generates considerable cash flows, which support its generous dividend payout.
+Earlier in 2Q17, AT&T had declared a quarterly dividend of $0.49 per share, up by around 2.1% over the corresponding quarter last year.
+In 2Q17, AT&T paid total dividends of $3.0 billion.
+AT&T reported considerable cash flows, which support its generous dividend payout.

-As of August 23, 2017, AT&T’s market capitalization was ~$232.8 billion, making it the largest US telecom giant in terms of market capitalization.
-In comparison, peer Verizon had a market capitalization of ~$197.0 billion, T-Mobile’s (TMUS) market capitalization was ~$53.2 billion, and Sprint’s (S) market capitalization was ~$33.1 billion.
+As of October 13, 2017, AT&T’s market capitalization was ~$219.2 billion, making it the largest US mobile carrier in terms of market capitalization.
+By comparison, Verizon had a market capitalization of ~$195.2 billion, T-Mobile’s (TMUS) market capitalization was ~$51.0 billion, and Sprint’s (S) market capitalization was ~$28.5 billion.